Connect with others who understand.

 • Sudden unexpected death in people with poorly controlled seizures

-Additionally, a person’s disease course in epilepsy may begin with focal seizures — affecting just one part of the brain — and later progress to generalized (grand mal) seizures that affect multiple parts or the entire brain.
-This can make it challenging to get a proper diagnosis and affect possible long-term effects on brain function.
+Additionally, a person’s disease progression may begin with focal seizures — affecting just one part of the brain — and later develop to generalized (grand mal) seizures that affect multiple parts or the entire brain.
+This progression can complicate diagnosis and influence the long-term effects on brain function.

-There is currently no treatment or cure for brain injury or brain cell death, but researchers in health care are studying ways to regenerate cells in the brain using stem cell therapy.
-This approach holds promise as a potential alternative therapy for people with epilepsy.
+There is currently no treatment or cure for brain injury or brain cell death, but researchers in health care are studying ways to regenerate brain cells using stem cell therapy.
+This approach involves replacing damaged or lost neurons.
+It holds promise as an alternative therapy for people with epilepsy, though it remains experimental.

-If you experience epilepsy, the most important way to avoid brain damage is to address the underlying cause of the seizure (if known) and achieve seizure control.
-This involves following a proper treatment plan and adopting a healthy lifestyle to reduce the risk of worsening symptoms and triggering seizures, as well as to avoid injuries that could lead to disability or brain damage.
-If anti-seizure medications don’t help to control your seizures, be sure to read about other treatment options for epilepsy.
+If anti-seizure medications, including rescue treatment, don’t help to control your seizures, be sure to read about other treatment options for epilepsy.
 Prevention of uncontrolled seizures should be the No. 1 priority to reduce the risk of permanent brain damage.

 Talk With Others Who Understand

-Do you have or suspect you have brain damage caused by seizures?
+Do you have or suspect you have brain damage caused by your seizure disorder?
 Are you taking steps to avoid triggering seizures that could lead to brain injury?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.